coalition-of-invisible-colleges/ao-react/API.md

 ### AoCheckbox

 The interactive checkbox that displays in the top-right corner of every card.
 The checkbox only displays if you are holding the card (by clicking the moon; see grabCard() in API).
-When checked, the checkbox sends an a `task-claimed` event to the server using the API function completeCard().
+When checked, the checkbox sends an a `task-claimed` event to the server using the API method completeCard().
 This checks off the card for the current member and claim any bounty on the card.

 On grid cards displayed in `mini` style, the intention is to merge the checkbox and the moon, so that a click on the moon will reveal the checkbox.